-The Community Grants Program is one of four funding streams within the Beaumont Municipal Grant Funding Program (learn more about the Beaumont Municipal Grant Funding Program by visiting our website linked here).
-Community Grants support initiatives benefiting the residents and community of Beaumont, Alberta.
-This includes community events, festivals, and projects, as well as operating expenses of organizations in their developmental stage.
+The Arts Grants Program is one of four funding streams within the Beaumont Municipal Grant Funding Program (learn more about the Beaumont Municipal Grant Funding Program by visiting our website linked here).
+Arts Grants support initiatives that have as their primary focus the support for, the promotion of, and/or the advancement of the arts for Beaumont, Alberta.
+This includes arts events, festivals, programming, initiatives, and projects, as well as operating expenses of arts organizations.

-Local non-profit organizations can apply for a Community Grant to support up to 100% of eligible expenses to a maximum of \$10,000.
-There are two intakes per year (April 1 and October 1) and applicants may apply for a maximum of two (2) Community Grants per year, to a total maximum of \$20,000.
+Local non-profit arts organizations, ad hoc groups of artists, and artist collectives can apply for a maximum of three (3) Arts Grants per year, each application supporting up to 100% of eligible expenses to a maximum of \$20,000, to an overall maximum of \$60,000.
+Individual artists can apply for a maximum of two (2) Arts Grants per year, each application supporting up to 100% of eligible expenses to a maximum of \$10,000, to an overall maximum of \$10,000.
+There are two intakes per year (April 1 and October 1).
 This program is competitive, and eligibility does not guarantee funding.
 Applicants may receive full funding, partial funding, or no funding.
 Grants will be awarded based on the number of eligible applicants and available funding in each year.